 There’s always amazing music coming out of Philadelphia.
-But when the stars align and numerous albums we’re excited about are released in a single day, well, we tell you about it.
+But when the stars align and numerous releases we’re excited about drop in a single day, well, we tell you about it.

 Local rock and roll fans have a lot to be excited about today, from the high profile of Dave Hause all the way to upstart scale of Manauynk faves The Tisburys.
 (But knowing Hause’s affinity for the Ridge Avenue river wards, how sick would a double bill of those two be?
 Sure, he’s got a gig tonight in Chicago.
 That’s not till late.
 Hop on over for an afternoon doubleheader at Main Street Music, Dave!)
 Then again, you’ll also find mind-bendy psych, dreamscapey folk, and upbeat indie punk in the mix today from the Philly music community.
 Read and listen on.

 Nomadic folk duo Native Harrow has once again settled in rural Southeastern Pennsylvania after what seems like a constant amount of time on the road behind 2017’s elegant double album Sorores.
 While that record was a heady dose of liquid melody from a hazy dream-world, the band’s new Happier Now feels much more in the here, in the now…sort of.
 Sure, points of reference include mid-70s Joni (“How Do You Do Things”), the gospel-leaning side of The Band (“Something You Have”), and the most upbeat Fairport Convention moments (“Can’t Go on Like This”), but their music is not frozen in the distant past by any means.
 Frontperson Devin Tuel has a soul-filled voice and a perspective that considers the world surrounding her through the lens of what came before and led us to this point — whether it be her childhood informing her adult emotional state, or the music of another generation rippling into her own.
 Native Harrow plays World Cafe Live on May 25th, details at the XPN Concert Calendar.